2003 Honda CR-V Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Honda CR-V
+A guide to repairs, service, and maintenance costs for your 2003 Honda CR-V

 A groaning noise from the rear differential heard while going through turns can be caused by differential fluid break down.
 Servicing the rear differential will generally correct this concern.

 2003 Honda CR-V QuestionsSideswiped by a truck - dented/bent doors.
 How to fix DIY?
 (1 answer)

 Rear driver-side quarter panel, back door, and driver door panels on the outside are dented and bent from impact.
 Also, lost driver side mirror.
 Do I need to replace the panels or buy new doors?
 How difficult is it to do those things DIY?
 Do you ahve a good source for parts that will match the co...

 Engine won't start (90% of the time) only after putting gas in my car.
 I need to rev the engine as I turn the ignition and keep my rpms at about 1.5 for a minute before it will stay on.
 I make sure my gas cap is on tightly but have also tried it a little loose on the advice of a friend- neith...